mihai-negru/BackendTV2/README.md

 For the next generation of the students that will have to implement this project I suggest on ocw to provide more information about the output messages:

-* For every action to provide all the possible output messages and in what conditions , because I had to look a lot through ref files to understand what was the problem.
+* For every action to provide all the possible output messages and in what conditions <br>
+, because I had to look a lot through ref files to understand what was the problem.
-* For the users I think it would be better instead of printing all the credentials after login to provide a **token** with maximum time of availability and after that the server would log out the client (would be nice to implement these feature)
+* For the users I think it would be better instead of printing all the credentials <br>
+after login to provide a **token** with maximum time of availability and after that the server would log out the client (would be nice to implement these feature)
-* Another idea would be to handle multiple users on the same run, I understand that commands come sequentially on the processing buffer however I think it would be possible if the checker would create more threads as clients (it would also force the student to implement the server as a Singleton), and for clients identification the token discussed above would be enough.
+* Another idea would be to handle multiple users on the same run, I understand that <br>
+commands come sequentially on the processing buffer however I think it would be possible <br>
+if the checker would create more threads as clients (it would also force the student to implement <br>
+the server as a Singleton), and for clients identification the token discussed above would be enough.
-* Some actions that generated error messages did not show something useful, for example if the client tried to buy a movie that has already bought it shows currentUser as null and did I do not know what, it would be better to provide suggestive messages for any type of errors even-though it would be a pain in the ass for the programmer :).
+* Some actions that generated error messages did not show something useful, for example if the <br>
+client tried to buy a movie that has already bought it shows currentUser as null and did I do not know what, <br>
+it would be better to provide suggestive messages for any type of errors even-though it would be <br>
+a pain in the ass for the programmer :).